Typography

 Notes:

-1. Use <nav> to encapsulate your main navigation and “on this page” navigation.
+<nav>to encapsulate your main navigation and “on this page” navigation.
 Navs can contain more than one menu, e.g. in dropdowns.
-The website or brand logo (with a link to the homepage) can be situated within the top <nav> but outside of the menu.
+The website or brand logo (with a link to the homepage) can be situated within the top<nav>but outside of the menu. - The

-2. The <menu> tag can be used in other contexts, e.g. for a list of related links to other websites, or for a set of user interface controls in a web application.
+<menu>tag can be used in other contexts, e.g. for a list of related links to other websites, or for a set of user interface controls in a web application. - Inside a

-If you want the group of links to not have underlines, or to have underlines only when hovered (because you intend to style them differently in your menu):
+If you want a group of links (in a menu) to not have underlines, or to have underlines only when hovered, the following wrapper classes are available in Baselayer:

 <nav>